Mixed Commuting Varieties over simple Lie algebras: Applications to support varieties for Frobenius kernels

 \begin{proposition} Let $G$ be a classical simple algebraic group.
 Suppose that $p>hc$ and assume that the Lusztig character formula\footnote{See formula (4.0.1) in \cite{DNP:2012}} holds for all restricted dominant weights.
 Then for $\lambda\in X^+$ with $\lambda=\lambda_0+p\lambda_1+\cdots+p^q\lambda_q$, $\lambda_i\in X_1(T)$,

-where $J_i\subset\Pi$ such that $w(\Phi_{\lambda_i})=\Phi_J$ for each $i$\footnote{Let $\lambda=w\cdot\lambda^-, \lambda^-\in\overline{C}_{\mathbb{Z}}^-, w\in W_p$ and $w$ is minimal dominant for $\lambda^-$.}. \end{proposition}
+where $J_i\subset\Pi$ such that $w(\Phi_{\lambda_i, p})=\Phi_J$ for each $i$\footnote{Let $\lambda=w\cdot\lambda^-, \lambda^-\in\overline{C}_{\mathbb{Z}}^-, w\in W_p$ and $w$ is minimal dominant for $\lambda^-$.}. \end{proposition}

-This result shows that $V_{G_r}(L(\lambda))$ is a mixed commuting variety where every component of an $r$-tuple is in a closed subvariety of the nilpotent cone $\N$.
+This result shows that $V_{G_{(r)}}(L(\lambda))$ is a mixed commuting variety where every component of an $r$-tuple is in a closed subvariety of the nilpotent cone $\N$.
 So it is potential to be reducible for most of the cases.
+In particular, the complexity of $L(\lambda)$ can be determined in the following cases.